TanStack/router/docs/api/router-cli.md

 #### Flat Configuration

-If you prefer a totally flat structure, you can use only `.`s to denote path hierarchy.
+If you prefer a totally flat structure, use only `.`s to denote path hierarchy.

 ```
 posts.tsx